 Viking large roasting pan is a perfect fit if you want to use this roasting pan on the stovetop.
 The thick aluminum layer of the pan helps to distribute heat evenly.

 Unlike several roasting pans, the Viking Large Roasting Pan features a flat bottom.
 It is compatible with regular glass stovetops as well as induction ranges.

 Another unique feature of the Viking Roasting pan is that it comes with a usable rack.

 In conclusion, the Viking Roasting Pan is nothing short of heirloom cookware.
-The only flipside of it is its high, yet reasonable price tag of $129.99
+The only thing that may go against is a slightly higher price tag.

 Pick #2 – Calphalon LRS1805P Contemporary 16-Inch Roasting Pan

-If you like the Viking Roasting Pan but feel that it’s out of your budget, this pan is your next best alternative.
+If you like the Viking Roasting Pan but feel it’s out of budget, this pan is your next best alternative.